 The Super Bowl and America’s Hidden Sex Trafficking Epidemic

-Even with all the extra attention that the tragedy of sex trafficking received as allegations about New England Patriots’ owner Robert Kraft purchasing commercial sex at a massage parlor came to light after Super Bowl LIII in 2019, many are still unaware of just how pervasive the demand for sex trafficking is in the Unites States—let alone the many ways it is perpetrated.
+Even with all the extra attention that the tragedy of sex trafficking received as allegations about New England Patriots’ owner Robert Kraft purchasing commercial sex at a massage parlor came to light after Super Bowl LIII in 2019, many people are still unaware of just how pervasive the demand for sex trafficking is in the Unites States on a day-to-day basis—let alone the many different ways it is perpetrated.

 This lack of awareness is precisely why it’s important that we leverage the increased spotlight that the topic of sex trafficking gets in conjunction with the Super Bowl.
 In an age of distraction and increased competition for human attention, it is vital that we use opportunities for visibility as opportunities for education.
 That’s why we started the #TackleDemand campaign and run it each year in the lead up to the Super Bowl.

 But we can’t spread the word alone.
 We need your help.

 How You Can Be a Part of Ending Sexual Exploitation

 Here are some great resources and social media graphics that you can share to help raise awareness.
 As you are having conversations about the big game with friends and family, whether in-person or via social media, you can be a part of the #TackleDemand awareness campaign.